yuhanchan/server_setup/README.md

-## This repo is to setup a new server with several lines
+## This repo is to setup a new server with one line

 ``` bash
 curl -L https://rb.gy/hjbpsu | sh